Membership of the ASSG offers numerous benefits to

 The ASSG seeks to provide all it’s member businesses with the most appropriate support through collective representations at an appropriate level.
 It is possible to benefit from this collective expertise through membership and also to contribute to the running of the Association which is a registered limited company.

 The initiatives undertaken are steered through the ASSG Management Committee elected annually by the Membership (Producers and Associates) and so all have the opportunity to contribute to this dedicated trade association for the Scottish shellfish cultivation industry.

 Supporter members are encouraged from non-business interests on the basis of shared values of environmental safeguarding and the wider benefits to society of shellfish cultivation and consumption.

 Annual Membership – Categories include:

 Please see details for application and payment on the following form or contact us for full conditions and requirements

 You can join online by filling in the form below.
-Once we receive your application we will email you a PayPal payment request and process your application.
+Once we receive your application we will email you an invoice and process your application.